- Start, Stop or Move Service

 Proper wiring and grounding of your entire home is essential for today's electronic equipment to operate smoothly.
 The traditional "safety ground" protects people, but is sometimes inadequate for sensitive electronics.

 Symptoms of home wiring problems include lights dimming or brightening noticeably, or problems with electronic equipment.
 Consider such problems as a warning to have a licensed electrician check for grounding that conforms to current National Electric Code (NEC) and local standards, as well as for adequate connections in your electrical system.
 Such problems sometimes mask more subtle difficulties that cannot be remedied without adequate wiring and grounding.
 In Hawaii, the salty and humid environment often corrodes metal, resulting in poor electrical connections.
 Damaged wiring may not only be a power quality problem but is a safety hazard as well!
-If you notice that the service wiring and/or connections leading up to your meter show signs of corrosion, wear, or damage, please call Hawaiian Electric's Trouble Line is 871-7777, or toll-free from Molokai and Lanai at 1-877-871-8461, available 24 hours a day, 7 days a week..
+If you notice that the service wiring and/or connections leading up to your meter show signs of corrosion, wear, or damage, please call Maui Electric's Trouble Line is 871-7777, or toll-free from Molokai and Lanai at 1-877-871-8461, available 24 hours a day, 7 days a week..